isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/Testing Pool Athletes.md

 Athletes must continue to file whereabouts information until:

 ADS gives written notice to athletes of their removal from its RTP or DTP; or

+Athletes give written notice to ADS and their NSA of their retirement from sport using [ADS Return to Competition Notification Form](/anti-doping-singapore/resources/policies-and-forms)